ejke/talk/PITCHME.md

 <img src="assets/img/imposter_definition_2.png" style="max-width: 60%;">

-Note:
+---

-- fraud and everyone are about to find out.
+@quote[I'm a fraud and everyone are about to find out!]

 ---
 here the skills first and then now.